charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 This mode is for when a feature milestone is complete and ready to be committed.

-1. When I say **"Prepare a commit,"** you should first ask: **"Have you considered running a deep check first?"** IMPORTANT : Always Await my response before proceeding.
+1. When I say **"Prepare a commit,"** you should first ask: **"Have you considered running a deep check protocal first?"** ALWAYS ask to run the Deep Check Protocall.
+IMPORTANT : Always Await my response before proceeding.
 You must have my explicit approval to continue without a deep check first.

 2. **Automatically analyze development logs**: Read both `.specpilot/workspace/logs/specpilot.log` and `.specpilot/workspace/logs/specpilot_verbose.log` to extract:
    - All `[MODE_SWITCH]` events to understand the development flow